Setting up Pickit with a Yaskawa robot¶

 The idea of the program is the following: First, a detection is triggered.
 If an object is found, the robot moves to the object to pick it, and drops it off at a fixed position.
 Once the robot is out the field of view of the camera, a new Pickit detection is immediately triggered.
 If the ROI is empty, the program stops.

-Define the tool for calibration¶
+Define the tool¶

 Create a tool frame with the actual TCP values.
 Again it is important that tool0 is not changed.
 Any other tool can be used.